Eurosport 1: Feeds

 In Europe, Eurosport 1 is generally available in basic cable and satellite television packages.
 Since 1999, Eurosport 1 provides various opt-out services providing more relevant sporting content specific to language, advertising and commentary needs.
 Eurosport offers a stand-alone channel which provides a standardised version of the channel (Eurosport International in English).
 Alongside this there are also local Eurosport channels in France, United Kingdom, Italy, Germany, Poland, Nordic region, Benelux region, and Asia Pacific.
 These channels offer greater sporting content with local sporting events, while also utilising the existing pan-European feed.
 The German version of Eurosport is the only one available free-to-air on European digital satellite television.

 Eurosport 1 is currently broadcast in twenty one languages: English, French, German, Italian, Spanish, Portuguese, Dutch, Swedish, Norwegian, Danish, Finnish, Icelandic, Russian, Polish, Czech, Hungarian, Romanian, Bulgarian, Serbian, Greek, Turkish and Persian.

 On 9 March 2022, Discovery Inc. closed Eurosport 1 in Russia due to Russia's invasion of Ukraine.

+On 28 February 2025, Eurosport 1 also closed in the United Kingdom alongside its sister channel Eurosport 2, with its coverage now airing on TNT Sports.